Sheeted Clastic Dikes in the Megaflood Region

 ...mostly follow and locally invade the undersides of mud beds.
 The mud beds probably impeded diffuse upward flow of water expelled from liquefied sand.
 Trapped beneath mud beds, this water flowed laterally, destroyed bedding by entraining (fluidizing) sand, and locally scoured the overlying mud.

 Peterson and Madin (1997) and Peterson and others (2014) describe unsheeted sand dikes and sills in Holocene overbank muds at sites near the mouth of the Willamette River and in bluffs along Pacific beaches near the mouth of the Columbia.
-They interpret the dikes as features triggered by seismicity at the Cascadia margin, possibly the 1700 AD event.
+They also interpret the dikes as features triggered by the 1700 AD event.
 A field guide was prepared for a Friends of the Pleistocene outing (Peterson and others, 1993).

-All of the dikes and sills described by Atwater (1994), Thurber and Obermeier (1996), Obermeier and Dickenson (2000), Sims (2002), Takada and Atwater (2004), and Peterson and others (2014) are fluid escape features that formed west of the Cascade divide.
-They are not sheeted, wedge-shaped injection dikes found in scabland deposits.
-Their seismite interpretation is reasonable, though their report does not clearly document a source bed for the dikes.
-I wonder if some sections they called Holocene, were Pleistocene.
-Perhaps their unpublished field notes would clarify.
+All of the dikes and sills described by Atwater (1994), Thurber and Obermeier (1996), Obermeier and Dickenson (2000), Sims (2002), Takada and Atwater (2004), and Peterson and others (2014) are fluid escape features that formed in wet floodplain deposits west of the Cascade divide.
+They do not resemble the sheeted, wedge-shaped injection dikes found in scabland deposits.
+While their seismite interpretation is reasonable, none of the reports clearly document a source bed for the dikes and I wonder if some sections they called Holocene are actually Pleistocene.
+Perhaps a deeper dive into their unpublished field notes would clarify.

 Clastic Dikes and Seismic Hazard Maps

 Clastic dikes are commonly observed in earthquake-prone regions of the world and often highlighted in post-quake damage assessments (i.e., Walsh and others, 1995).
-Methods for describing quake-caused deformation have matured over the past century thanks to dedicated staff at USGS, state geological surveys, and consulting firms (McCulloch and Bonilla, 1970; Gohn and others, 1984; Atwater, 1994; Obermeier, 1996, 2009; Peterson and Madin, 1998; McCalpin, 2009; Holtzer and others, 2011).
+Methods for describing deformation caused by shaking have matured over the past century thanks to dedicated staff at USGS, state geological surveys, and consulting firms (McCulloch and Bonilla, 1970; Gohn and others, 1984; Atwater, 1994; Obermeier, 1996, 2009; Peterson and Madin, 1998; McCalpin, 2009; Holtzer and others, 2011).
 Maps of liquefaction features often help geologists delineate the extent of deformation.
-The value of such maps largely depends on the size of the dataset.
-A small number of measurements or measurements collected within a small area (i.e., a trench) have low value because they lack statistical power and may not scale with the actual pattern of damage.
+The value of such maps largely depends on the intensity of the field effort (size of the dataset).
+A small number of measurements or measurements collected within a small area (i.e., one valley or one trench) have low value because they lack statistical power and may not reflect the actual pattern of damage.

-Misinterpretation of features and field relationships (dike sources, taper direction, geologic triggers, crosscutting relationships, etc.) can also be a problem, especially for inexperienced staff or where exposure is poor.
-The assumption that all clastic dikes form by liquefaction triggered by earthquakes has led many to label features formed by aseismic processes as seismites.
-Where outcrops are sparse or the geology unfamiliar, investigators should be especially aware of knowledge gaps, their biases, and those of their managers.
-Experienced authors offer words of caution regarding the misuse of paleoseismic information (Borradaile, 1984; Bonilla and Lienkaemper, 1990; Holtzer and Clark, 1993; Moretti and van Loon, 2014).
+Misinterpretation of features and field relationships can also be a problem, especially for inexperienced staff or where exposure is poor.
+The assumption that all clastic dikes form by liquefaction triggered by earthquakes has led many to call features formed by aseismic processes seismites.
+Where outcrops are sparse or the geology unfamiliar, investigators should be especially aware of knowledge gaps, their own biases, and those of their managers.
+Experienced authors encourage caution when interpreting paleoseismic information (Borradaile, 1984; Bonilla and Lienkaemper, 1990; Holtzer and Clark, 1993; Moretti and van Loon, 2014).

 In 2017, an international conference was convened to review reporting on seismites in sedimentary sequences.
 Participant emphasized the need for caution (Feng, 2017).
 It seems “seismite” (Seilacher, 1969; Montenat and others, 2007; Van Loon, 2014) has for some time been assigned too liberally to features of nonseismic or ambiguous origin, making reexamination of "classic" seismite localities necessary.
 Clear-eyed geoscientists who participated reattributed many features formerly identified as seismites to nonseismic processes, most commonly to rapid sedimentation and loading (Moretti and Van Loon, 2014; Shanmugam, 2016 and references therein).
 The following quotes capture the feelings of some participants: